5 things worth slowing down for

 In no particular order, here are 5 things worth yanking your hand back for, and I bet you can come up with several more:

 2. Our people.
-Long before my husband, Gary, was spending most of his days in a hospital bed in our living room, I put away my to-do lists and slowed down with him — talking or playing Words with Friends while he was awake; reading or knitting when he dozed.
+Long before my husband, Gary, was spending most of his days in a hospital bed in our living room, I put away my to-do lists and slowed down with him — playing Words with Friends and chatting while he was awake; reading or knitting when he dozed.

 3. Cooking.
 As a widow, I eat simply.
-But for Christmas Eve this past year, I was in a vacation rental with a full kitchen.
+But for Christmas Eve this past year, I was in a vacation rental with a complete kitchen.
 It took a while to prepare a full meal.
-But oh, what fun it was to slow down in the kitchen and spend some time cooking with specific friends in mind.
+But oh, what fun it was to slow down in the kitchen and spend some time cooking with special friends in mind.

-And although it doesn’t take me long to water my garden and pick off the dead flowers, after a recent discussion with my landlady who is also a close friend, I’ve been slowing down and drinking in the simple pleasure of tending to my garden.
+And although it doesn’t take me long to water my garden and pick off the dead flowers, after a recent discussion with a close friend, I’ve been slowing down and drinking in the simple pleasure of tending to my garden.

 Not simply one more thing to check off my to-do list, but one more way to relish the simple pleasures of life.